aspose-cells/Aspose.Cells-Doc-md/english/net/developer-guide/technical-articles/comparison-migration/migrating-from-earlier-versions-of-aspose-cells/public-api-changes-in-aspose-cells-8-9-2/_index.md

 {{% alert color="primary" %}}

-This document describes the changes to the Aspose.Cells API from version 8.9.1 to 8.9.2 that may be of interest to module/application developers.
-It includes not only new and updated public methods, added & removed classes etc., but also a description of any changes in the behavior behind the scenes in Aspose.Cells.
+This document describes the changes to the Aspose.Cells API from version 8.9.1 to 8.9.2 that may be of interest to module and application developers.
+It includes not only new and updated public methods, added and removed classes, etc., but also a description of any changes in the behavior behind the scenes in Aspose.Cells.

 {{% /alert %}} {{% alert color="primary" %}}